- IP Due Diligence

 |Admitted||2003, New Jersey; 2004, New York; U.S. District Court, Eastern District of New York; U.S. District Court, Southern District of New York; U.S. Patent and Trademark Office|

-Andrew Chien's practice is focused in the area of intellectual property law, including litigation in the pharmaceuticals and medical devices fields, as well as client counseling, legal opinions, and patent prosecution.
+Andrew Chien's practice is focused in the area of intellectual property law, including litigation in the pharmaceuticals and medical devices fields, as well as client counseling, legal opinions, patent prosecution and transactions.